jpillora/xdomain/README.md

 ## Summary

-A pure JavaScript CORS alternative.
+A pure JavaScript CORS alternative/polyfill.
 No server configuration required - just add a `proxy.html` on the domain you wish to communicate with.
 This library utilizes [XHook](http://jpillora.com/xhook) to hook all XHR, so XDomain should work in conjunction with any library.